FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 How much does FR-44 insurance cost per month in Florida?

-The average monthly cost for FR-44 liability-only coverage in Florida ranges from approximately $197 (Farmers) to over $400 for other carriers, while full coverage averages around $408 to $523 per month depending on the insurer.
+The average monthly cost for FR-44 liability-only coverage in Florida ranges from approximately $197 (Farmers) to over $415 (State Farm) depending on the carrier, while full coverage averages around $408 to $523 per month.
 Your specific premium will depend on your age, location, driving history, and the vehicle you're insuring.
 Note that many FR-44 carriers require at least 6 months of premium paid upfront rather than monthly billing, so plan accordingly.
 Shopping multiple providers — or using a specialty agency — can yield significant savings.

 How long do I need to carry FR-44 insurance in Florida?

 Florida requires FR-44 coverage to be maintained continuously for 3 years from the date your driving privileges are reinstated.
-If your coverage lapses at any point during that period, your insurer must file an SR-26 form with the DHSMV, your license is immediately suspended, and the 3-year requirement resets from the date your new policy takes effect — meaning even a one-day gap can add years to your obligation.
+If your coverage lapses at any point during that period, your insurer must notify the DHSMV, your license is immediately suspended, and the 3-year requirement resets from the date your new policy takes effect — meaning even a one-day gap can add years to your obligation.
 You can learn more about managing high-risk insurance costs and how to avoid common mistakes that extend your requirement period.

 Can I get FR-44 insurance if I don't own a car?